-Sometimes people struggle because they are away from home and family, driven away by their life circumstances, difficulty of relationships, or hurt and resentment.
+Sometimes people struggle because they are away from home and family, driven away by their life circumstances, the difficulty of relationships, hurt, and resentment.
 Sometimes they struggle because they’ve lost someone close to them, be it the death of a loved one or the end of a relationship, and have yet to process the change and recover from the experience.
-Sometimes they struggle because they just never had someone that was close to them in the first place.
+Sometimes they struggle because they just never had someone close to them in the first place.
 The longing to be someone of importance to somebody is heavy in their hearts and minds, and their sense of self-worth is often tied to these feelings.
-I know this very well, for I have also been trapped in this web of complicated feelings, and after years of praying, God allowed me to understand two things about loneliness.
+I know this very well, for I have also been trapped in this web of complicated emotions, and after years of praying, God allowed me to understand two things about loneliness.

 “No trial has come to you but what is human.
-God is faithful and will not let you be tried beyond your strength; but with the trial he will also provide a way out, so that you may be able to bear it.”
+God is faithful and will not let you be tried beyond your strength; but with the trial, he will also provide a way out, so that you may be able to bear it.”
 (1 Cor 10:13).

 It is with hope for all of us that I am filled with excitement this holiday season!
 May this time of reflection bring us the gift of understanding the great love God has for us.
 May His overwhelming love fill our cups, that we may share His overflowing goodness with everyone, and that by doing so, we may mend old relationships and create new ones.
-May our hearts all be united in Him who loves us infinitely.
+May all our hearts all be united in Him who loves us infinitely.
 We are not alone!